Does Hungary's Viktor Orban want to leave Europe? – DW – 12/28/2024

 The fact that Hungary and Poland are currently worlds apart was also evident at Christmas.

-In a Christmas interview with the pro-government newspaper Magyar Nemzet, Orban described Russian President Vladimir Putin as "our correct partner."
+In a Christmas interview with the pro-government newspaper Magyar Nemzet, Orban described Russia's Putin as "our correct partner."